robertwmartin/energam-gmdb/player-menu/classes-subclasses-5e.md

 - SCAG - refers to the official Sword Coast Adventurer's Guide ([link](https://www.dndbeyond.com/sources/dnd/scag))
 - SCGD - refers to Sebastian Crowe's Guide to Drakkenheim ([link](https://ghostfiregaming.com/sc-guide-to-drakkenheim/))
 - SRD 5.1 - refers to the version 5.1 of the 5e System Reference Document ([link](https://dnd.wizards.com/resources/systems-reference-document))
+- SRD 5.2 - refers to the version 5.2 of the 5e System References Document ([link](https://dnd.wizards.com/resources/systems-reference-document))
 - TCoE - refers to the official Tasha's Cauldron of Everything ([link](https://www.dndbeyond.com/sources/dnd/tcoe))

-## Implementation Level ##
+### Implementation Level

-- ✅ Tier 1 - means full character creation and levelling is available, and the Class or Subclass is supported through official channels
+- ✅ Tier 1 - means full character creation and levelling is available, and the Class or Subclass is supported through an official module implemented by the Foundry team
-- 🟡 Tier 2 - means full character creation and levelling is available, but the Class or Subclass is supported through a third-party vendor and not the official channels
+- 🟡 Tier 2 - means full character creation and levelling is available, but the Class or Subclass is supported through a third-party vendor and not the official channels.
+This may cause issues when upgrades to Foundry are implemented
 - 🟠 Tier 3 - means full character creation and levelling is available, but this Class or Subclass is implemented via Energam based on a purchased supplement and not through official channels or a third-party vendor
-- 🔧 Incomplete means the implemenation is a work in progress.
+- 🔧 Incomplete means the implementation is a work in progress.
 Character creation might be available but levelling may not work or may only work to a certain level, for example
 - 🚧 Not Started means the supplement for this Class or Subclass has been purchased but work to implement it in Energam has not yet started

 | *Class Name* | *Source*  | *Subclass* | *Implementation Level* |